 There’s much more to fitness technology than we see in the realm of sports equipment helping to make athletes achieve their goals.
 There are smart water bottles, for example, which connect to tracking devices and “adjust daily water goals to match daily activity levels.”
 Smart headsets are also available to improve athletic performance, which help stimulate the brain and enhance the learning process in sports such as running, cycling, and swimming.

 With so much advanced technology available within the athletic field, it’s vital to know what’s out there and how to get your hands on it.
-For sports teams and coaches especially, the world of sports technology is becoming a safer and more accessible arena.
+For sports teams and coaches especially, the world of smart and wearable sports technology is becoming a safer and more accessible arena.